EveryPCOSBody

 About Polycystic Ovary Syndrome (PCOS)

 The affects related to PCOS differ with each individual, from preteen to post menopause.
+PCOS is a lifelong disorder.
 As more research is done, we understand PCOS as the complex multi system disorder it is, it affects the endocrine system, reproductive system, neurological systems, and many more.
 It does not discriminate against size, ethnicity, sexual orientation, etc. Currently, there is no official known cause of PCOS, although recent research is showing strong connection to genetics, even specific genes that may be responsible for some patients.

 History of PCOS

-Initially called Stein-Leventhal Syndrome, after the doctors who discovered the syndrome in 1935.
+Initially PCOS was called Stein-Leventhal Syndrome, after the doctors who discovered the syndrome in 1935.
 However, the earliest published description of a person displaying symptoms of PCOS was in Italy, 1721.
 Then again, more documentation was published in 1844.
 As of 2019, it is estimated that 1 in 5 people with female reproductive organs are affected with PCOS worldwide.
 There are continually new developments in research on what exactly it is, what causes it, and what we are able to do to reduce side effects.

 What exactly is a polycystic ovary?